Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Twisting of solutions to the quantum Yang-Baxter equation

 We follow the notation used in the construction of $A(R)$ to write the entry in the $i$th row and the $j$th column of an $n \times n$ matrix $\mathbb A$ as $a^i_j$.
-The next result classifies all twisting pairs of $A(R)$ and of its Hopf envelope $A(R)[g^{-1}]$.
+The next result classifies all twisting pairs of $A(R)$.

 \begin{lemma} Let $A(R)$ be defined as above.
 Then every twisting pair $(\phi_1, \phi_2)$ of $A(R)$ is determined by its values on the generators $\{t_i^j\}_{1\leq i,j\leq n}$ such that

 where the matrices $(\alpha_i^j)$ and $(\beta^v_u)$ are inverses of each other and the following equations